NearlyUnique/httpDump/README.md

 # httpDump

+A completely hacky mostly designed to play with via a debugger tool.
+There are no tests, it's designed to be changed when I need to.
 Dumps requests sent to it to the console

 Allows testing various web hooks and easily viewing requests, can also dump the request in curl form